-- No service delivery issues related to recruitment and retention were reported by the health regions. - There were no permanent full time or part time Paramedic vacancies reported by Saskatchewan health regions. - The SAHO/HSAS collective agreement expired April 1, 2009.
+- No service delivery issues related to recruitment and retention were reported by the health regions. - There were no permanent full time or part time Paramedic vacancies reported by Saskatchewan health regions. - Turnover reported by the health regions has been minimal.